M.L.S. with Certificate in School Librarianship

 The Master of Library Science degree program at Texas Woman's University is accredited by the American Library Association Committee on Accreditation, with the status of Continued accreditation.
 The next comprehensive review visit is scheduled for 2025.

-The School Librarian Certification (SLC) program at Texas Woman's University meets all requirements of the State Board for Educator Certification for public schools in Texas and is accredited by the Texas Education Agency.
+The MLS with Certificate in School Librarianship program at Texas Woman’s University meets all requirements of the State Board for Educator Certification for public schools in Texas and is accredited by the Texas Education Agency.

 Admissions